 Then, on your Advanced Search page you can handpick the contacts from whom you want to remove that Permission setting (or you can select them all with one click if you're removing it from all of them).
 After selecting the contacts, click the Contact Options button and then click Bulk Actions:

 You'll then see the below modal:

-At that point, you can either place a check next to "Remove all (everyone will have access to selected contacts)?" or you can indicate a User or Team from which you want to remove permissions for the contact.
+At that point, you can either place a check next to "Remove all permissions" or you can indicate a User or Team from which you want to remove permissions for the contact.
 Then, click "Remove Permissions."